jaedle/mirror-to-gitea/README.md

 ### Parameters

-- `GITHUB_USER` name of users which public repos should be mirrored
+- `GITHUB_USERNAME` name of user or organization which public repos should be mirrored
 - `GITEA_URL` url of your gitea server
 - `GITEA_TOKEN` token for your gitea user